Ghostcrafter090/Ghost-s-Ambience-System/readme.md

-GHOSTS ADAPTIVE AMBIENCE SYSTEM (Python Version, because batch is old lmao)
+GHOSTS ADAPTIVE AMBIENCE SYSTEM (Python Version)
 ---------------------------------------------------------------------------

 To install, run setup.py, this will install the required python libraries if they don't exist already, and it will then pull the system assets from my website and unpack them.